ScottPlot/ScottPlot/src/ScottPlot5/readme.md

 # ScottPlot 5

 ⚠️ ScottPlot 5 is extremely early in development.

-⚠️ Contributions are not invited at this time.
+Production use is unadvised.

 ## Resources